-What’s cool is that you can design single post template for any category or post types.
+What’s cool is that you can design a single post template for any category or post type.
 That means, I could have this for my online business posts, then another for my freelance category.
 My page template is a lot different from the one I use for blog posts.

 If you really want to build a dynamic site, then grab Astra Pro for $49 and Elementor Pro for $49 only.

 With these two, you can then visit any site or page that you like and then model the design yourself using Elementor.
 There are thousands of Elementor templates for your inspirations that are available online.
 Elementor comes with hundreds of templates as well.

 Well, if you gonna be running an online business, then you will need products or services to sell, right?
 Even if your model is affiliate marketing, you need to know what products you gonna promote for your audience.

 For your own digital products, you will need to block time to create them.
 Again, the time that will take you to create one product depends on the topic and the format.
 Typically, online courses seem to take much longer than eBooks, planners and other Printables.
 For services, you need to determine your packages and their matching prices.

 6. Create Sales Pages